-What is CIBIL?
+1. What is TransUnion CIBIL?
+What does it do?

 TransUnion CIBIL Limited is India’s first Credit Information Company, also commonly referred as a Credit Bureau.
-We collect and maintain records of individuals’ and non-individuals’ (commercial entities) payments pertaining to loans and credit cards.
-These records are submitted to us by banks and other lenders on a monthly basis; using this information a Credit Information Report (CIR) and Credit Score is developed, enabling lenders to evaluate and approve loan applications.
+We collect and maintain records of individuals’ and commercial entities’ payments pertaining to loans and credit cards.
+These records are submitted to us by banks and other lenders on a monthly basis; using this information a CIBIL Score and Report for individuals is developed, which enables lenders to evaluate and approve loan applications.

-Click here to know more About Us
+Click here to know more.

-Why is my CIBIL Score important for getting my loan sanctioned?
+2. Why is my CIBIL Score important for getting my loan sanctioned?

 The CIBIL Score plays a critical role in the loan application process.
-After an applicant fills out the application form and hands it over to the lender, the lender first checks the CIBIL Score and CIBIL Report of the applicant.
+After an applicant fills out the application form and hands it over to the lender, the lender first checks the CIBIL Score and Report of the applicant.
 If the CIBIL Score is low, the lender may not even consider the application further and reject it at that point.
 If the CIBIL Score is high, the lender will look into the application and consider other details to determine if the applicant is credit-worthy.
-CIBIL Score works as a first impression for the lender, the higher the score, the better are your chances of the loan being reviewed and approved.
+The CIBIL Score works as a first impression for the lender, the higher the score, the better are your chances of the loan being reviewed and approved.
 The decision to lend is solely dependent on the lender and CIBIL does not in any manner decide if the loan/credit card should be sanctioned or not.

-How can I improve my Credit Score?
+4. How can I improve my CIBIL Score?

-Can CIBIL delete or change my records?
+5. Can CIBIL delete or change my records?

 CIBIL cannot delete or change records reflecting on your CIR on its own; we simply collect records of individuals provided to us by our members (Banks and financial institutions).
 There are no ‘good’ and ‘bad’ credit or defaulters lists either.

-What does it mean when my Score is "NA" or "NH"?
+6. What does it mean when my Score is "NA" or "NH"?

 A Score of “NA” or “NH” is not a bad thing at all.
 These mean one of the below:

 It is important to note that while these Scores are not viewed negatively by a lender, some lenders’ credit policy prevents them from providing loans to an applicant with Scores of “NA” or “NH” (applicants with no credit track record).
-Hence, you may have better chances of applying for a loan elsewhere.
+Hence, you may have better chances applying for a loan elsewhere.

-What is the CIBIL Score 2.0?
+7. What is CIBIL Score 2.0?

 The CIBIL Score 2.0 also introduces a risk index score range for those individuals who have a credit history of less than 6 months.
 These individuals were categorized under the category of “No History – NH” in the earlier version.
 The score range is from 1 – 5, with 1 signifying “high risk” and 5 signifying “low risk”.

-Score 2.0 summary and interpretation:
+Cibil Score 2.0 summary and interpretation:

 |Score & Index||Interpretation (i.e., for whom does this score reflect)|